Akmenė: History

 Akmenė is first mentioned as an estate owned by the Kęsgaila family circa 1511.

 In 1531 a privilege was granted by the Grand Duke of Lithuania Sigismund I the Old to build a town, named Dabikinė near te Dabikinė River.
 It was built in Wallach reform style.
 The town grew fast, and by the time there were 3 streets, 82 households and 28 inns in 1561.
 In 1596 Grand Duchess of Lithuania Anna Jagiellon founded a wooden church.

-City rights were granted to Akmenė in 1592.
+Town rights were granted to Akmenė in 1592.

 The city was devastated and burned down in 1705 during the Swedish occupation after a nearby battle.
 A plague of 1710–1711 left the city without inhabitants, although it recovered fast, and in 1754 received a privilege to hold a market and four fairs per year.
 In 1792 Akmenė city rights were reconfirmed and a coat of arms was granted.

 After the Partitions of Polish Lithuanian Commonwealth the neighborhoods were donated to the wife of Russian General Fitinhof.